willfurnass/sheffield_hpc/referenceinfo/connecting-ssh/mobaxterm.rst

    be warned that this may cause authentication issues when trying to connect to Stanage using MFA.

-You can now double click on this session profile to start connecting at which point you will be prompted for your username, password and then with a Duo MFA prompt (or a request for your TOTP verification code on Stanage).
+You can now double click on this session profile to start connecting at which point you will be prompted for your username, password and then with a Duo MFA prompt.
 Please enter these details and your terminal will connect as shown below.

 You **may** be asked to submit your username and password with a second MFA prompt in order for the file browser to work correctly.
 On a successful login you should be presented with a screen like the below: